TessaVu/Programming-I-Portfolio/README.md

 ### Special Moves:

-#### Castling - Under certain, special rules, a King and Rook can move simultaniously in a castling move.
+#### Castling - Under certain, special rules, a king and rook can move simultaniously in a castling move.
 The following conditions must be met:

 - The king that makes the castling move has not yet moved in the game.